Description

 Tried: Run the cyclic pattern directly against the remote service instead of the local binary to find the offset.

-The remote process will crash and close the connection but you cannot read its EIP value over a plain TCP socket.
-The offset must be measured locally where a debugger or SIGSEGV handler can report the register state.
-The local binary is the same build as the remote, so the offset is identical.
+The remote process crashes and closes the connection, and a plain TCP socket will never show you its EIP.
+Measure the offset locally, where a debugger or a SIGSEGV handler can report the register state.
+The local binary is the same build, so the offset carries over.

 Tried: Use gdb with 'info registers' after the crash instead of cyclic -l to compute the offset.

-gdb does show the EIP value after the SIGSEGV, but you still need cyclic -l (or pwntools cyclic_find) to convert that 4-byte sequence back into a byte offset.
-Reading the hex value without passing it to cyclic -l only tells you which pattern chunk landed in EIP, not the distance from the start of the buffer.
+gdb does show EIP after the SIGSEGV, but converting that 4-byte sequence back into an offset still takes cyclic -l or pwntools cyclic_find.
+The hex value alone tells you which chunk of the pattern landed in EIP, not how far it sits from the start of the buffer.

 Learn more